CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_extras/term1.md

 - Anything special not covered during the course but makes sense in the project context

 ### Submission
-Submit GitHub link to Moodle when you are ready.
-The deadline for the term project is 31th of October, EOD.
+Submit the GitHub link to Moodle when you are ready.
+The deadline for the term project is xxx, EOD.